akhiltambi/carousel/README.md

 Component accepts following props:
 1) ``className`` (type: string, default: empty string)
-Description: This prop can be used to apply any other css class.
+    - This prop can be used to apply any other css class.
 Accepts space separated cass classes.

 2) ``autoplay `` (type: boolean, default: true)
     - This prop can be used to enable or diable autoplay of the slides.